 Secondly, it’s nostalgic!
 Who doesn’t love a bit of family nostalgia during the holidays?

-Other years we celebrate on different parts of the East Coast, making different, fun traditions with our newly built and growing sets of families — but still enjoying this sweet potato casserole at each of our feasts.
+Other years we celebrated on different parts of the East Coast, making different, fun traditions with our newly built and growing sets of families — but still enjoying this sweet potato casserole at each of our feasts.

+And this casserole will always have a place on the menu.
 Thanksgiving wouldn’t be the same without it!